 - Medical aids (eg wrist splint/support, back support pillow, ice pack)

 - Coloured overlays

-- Unauthorised material (including revision notes) or equipment relevant to the examination
+- Unauthorised material (including revision notes) or equipment relevant to the exam

 - Good luck charms and items

-- Coats and bags (These should left in the candidate's room or with the invigilators)
+- Coats and bags (these should left in the designated holding area)